Louie-KC/MovieReservationSystem/doc/api.md

       ```

 ### GET /movie/{movie_id}
 Retrieve information about a movie.

+Information about movies that have been marked as unavailable is still accessible by this route when the ID is known (e.g. from a users reservation/order history).

 * Authentication: None
 * Response